-A soft application of white eyeshadow on the inner corners and underneath the bottom lashline allow white to be used tastefully with minimal effort.
-This look brightens the eye and allows the white to really shine through, as everything else is soft and light.
+A soft application of white eyeshadow on the inner corners and underneath the bottom lash line allow white to be used tastefully with minimal effort.
+This look brightens the eyes and allows the white to really shine through, as everything else is soft and light.

-Celebrity makeup artist Pati Dubroff calls this exaggerated liner look "white lightening."
+Celebrity makeup artist Pati Dubroff calls this exaggerated liner look on Margot Robbie "white lightning."
 To get the same intensity, use a white pencil liner and extend up from the lash line into the crease for a shadow-liner fusion.

 If you want the tiniest amount of white on your lids, turn it into an opalescent highlight that matches your cheeks.
 The slightest application of shadow gives the feel of a freshwater pearl: delicate and soft.

-You can certainly make a statement when you apply monochromatic white eyeshadow all over the top lid and underneath the bottom lashline.
-Monochromatic simply means that one color is used and stays consistent throughout, which is beautifully displayed here.
-Using a white cream eyeshadow with a touch of shimmer is a great way to re-create this look yourself.
+You can certainly make a statement when you apply monochromatic white eyeshadow all over your top lid and underneath your bottom lash line.
+Monochromatic simply means that one color is used consistently throughout, as beautifully displayed here.
+Using a white cream eyeshadow with a touch of shimmer is a great way to recreate this look yourself.

 This abstract-like swatch on the eyelid using white is a quick and easy way to rock the trend of white eyeshadow.
 Simply swatch a generous amount of shadow above the lashes, making the line as thick as you prefer (cream and powder textures will both work).
 Finish with plenty of mascara and be sure to fill in your eyebrows to complete the look.

 Wear It With a Wing

 White eyeshadow plus a winged eyeliner is an A+ combination.
 This look is stunning for any special event you might have coming up.
 Focusing on the inner corners of the eyes, apply the white shadow to ensure it brightens up the eye before applying liquid eyeliner.
 The two together work perfectly for a chic finish that will ultimately turn heads.